NeilWJames/email-notice-wp-document-revisions/docs/tags.md

 ### %last_time%

-This is the last date and time that the document was e-mailed.
+This is the last date including time that the document was e-mailed.